 University of California, Los Angeles

 Yan Yunxiang is a professor of anthropology at the University of California, Los Angeles.
 Unpacking and understanding the moral experiences of ordinary people in the fast-changing world today constitutes the abiding theme in his anthropological career over the last 20-plus years, and his research interests include family and kinship, economic anthropology, social change and development, cultural globalization, and the individual-society relationship.
-He is a participant in the Initiative for U.S.-China Dialogue on Global Issues Research Group on Culture and the Common Good.
+He is a participant in the Initiative for U.S.-China Dialogue on Global Issues Research Group on Culture and Society.

 - Author of The Flow of Gifts: Reciprocity and Social Networks in a Chinese Village (Stanford University Press, 1996); Private Life under Socialism: Love, Intimacy, and Family Change in a Chinese Village, 1949-1999 (Stanford University Press, 2003); and The Individualization of Chinese Society (Berg, 2009).